-We serve people who have a wide range of disabilities, including mental health, intellectual / developmental, physical, emotional, sensory (hearing and visual), learning, traumatic and acquired brain injury, and other disabilities.
-We also provide services to Deaf, DeafBlind, and Hard-of-Hearing communities through the Minnesota Employment Center, a collaboration with Lifetrack.
+We serve people who have a wide range of disabilities, including mental health, intellectual / developmental, physical, emotional, sensory (hearing and visual), learning, brain injuries, and other disabling conditions.
+We also provide services to people who are Deaf, DeafBlind, and Hard-of-Hearing through the Minnesota Employment Center, a collaboration with Lifetrack.

-Rise also serves refugees and immigrants who have other barriers to employment such as language, culture, lack of transferable work skills, little education, transportation, and diagnosed and undiagnosed disabilities.
-In addition, we serve people who are receiving MFIP (Minnesota Families Investment Program) who are striving to move from welfare to employment.
-People need to be at least 16 years old, the legal working age in Minnesota, to participate in Rise’s employment programs.
+In addition, Rise serves refugees and immigrants who have barriers to employment such as language, culture, lack of transferable work skills, limited education, and transportation, as well as diagnosed and undiagnosed disabilities.
+We also serve people who are receiving MFIP (Minnesota Families Investment Program) who are striving to move from welfare to employment.

-Rise offers a wide variety of career planning, training, employment, school-to-work transition, job placement services, and follow-up support services.
-We also offer mental health housing support services such as independent living skills training, transitional housing, outreach to people who are homeless or at risk of being homeless, and other housing supports.
+Rise offers a wide variety of career planning, job training, employment, school-to-work transition, job placement services, and follow-up support services.
+We also offer mental health housing support services such as independent living skills training, transitional housing, outreach to people who are homeless or at risk of being homeless, and other housing supports in Central Minnesota only.

 In addition, Rise recognizes the importance of personal growth in all aspects of one’s life.
-People participating in Rise’s day training and habilitation programs have opportunities to engage in life enrichment activities as part of their weekday schedule, including community volunteer projects, art therapy classes, and participation in the Self-Advocacy Council.
+People participating in Rise’s day and employment programs have opportunities to engage in life enrichment activities as part of their weekday schedule, including volunteer projects, art therapy classes, and community outings.

-Each of Rise’s programs has its own eligibility requirements.
-You can look up these requirements on page for a specific program or contact our intake coordinator at 612-877-1217.
-The referring agency (i.e., county of responsibility, school district, Minnesota Vocational Rehabilitation Services, etc.) is responsible for a person’s service fees, meaning there is no cost to the participant.
+Each of Rise’s programs has its own eligibility requirements; you can look up these requirements here.
+The referring agency (i.e., county of responsibility, school district, Minnesota Vocational Rehabilitation Services, etc.) is responsible for a person’s service fees; hence, there is no cost to the participant.

-Every three years, Rise undergoes a rigorous and thorough assessment of its program services by surveyors from CARF – the Commission on Accreditation of Rehabilitation Facilities.
+Every three years, Rise undergoes a rigorous and thorough assessment of its program services by surveyors from CARF International (the Commission on Accreditation of Rehabilitation Facilities).
 This intensive accreditation process examines and evaluates all aspects of the agency, including Rise’s management system, employment programs and services, production procedures, and administrative organization to assess its compliance of CARF’s international standards of performance.